Haley Stevens: Iran

-Israel-Palestine
+Israel

 Stevens visited Israel in 2019 and described the visit as transformative.
-She strongly opposes the Boycott, Divestment and Sanctions (BDS) movement "and all attempts to delegitimize Israel's right to exist."
+She strongly opposes the Boycott, Divestment and Sanctions (BDS) movement "and all attempts to delegitimize Israel's right to exist".
 Stevens describes herself as a stalwart supporter of Israel, accusing its critics of antisemitism and characterizing it as a Jewish state, and voted to sanction the International Criminal Court in response to its issuing arrest warrants regarding war crimes in Gaza.
 Reflecting on her pro-Israel stance, she also said that "we've got to be very clear about who we are and need to stop making everyone happy at the expense of making no one happy".
+At a 2023 Hanukkah menorah lighting, she said, "Israel comes to me in my dreams.
+I see Israel's future, and I know that Israel will continue to exist for the Jewish people."

-She has received praise from the pro-Israel lobbyist organization AIPAC for her support of Israel and described it as America's "strong ally", "a democracy, and a beacon of hope" in April 2025.
+Stevens has received praise from the pro-Israel lobby group AIPAC for her support of Israel and described it as America's "strong ally", "a democracy, and a beacon of hope" in April 2025.
+She accepted the support of the pro-Israel lobby group Democratic Majority for Israel in 2026, describing herself as a "proud pro-Israel Democrat".

+When asked what her acceptance of campaign contributions from AIPAC donors meant in May 2026, Stevens did not answer the question, instead saying her campaign is "a love letter to our state" and highlighting endorsements from Democratic Party officials without mentioning Israel or AIPAC.

+In July 2026, Stevens voted against an amendment to end $3.3 billion in annual US funding for Israel for military support.
+When asked twice about AIPAC, she did not mention the group in a lengthy response, and mentioned Israel once when she said she "wanted to see the U.S. and Israel working together to rebuild Gaza".

+In a September 2026 confrontation with activists, she claimed there is no genocide in Gaza and described anti-Zionism as a hate movement.

+Immigration and ICE enforcement

+Stevens voted for a resolution that condemned the 2025 Boulder fire attack that killed one and expressed gratitude for United States Immigration and Customs Enforcement (ICE) agents and called for more state and local collaboration with them amid protests against the agency during the June 2025 Los Angeles protests.
+Stevens opposes abolishing ICE and instead supports "reining" it in.

+Public health

+Stevens filed articles of impeachment against Secretary of Health and Human Services Robert F. Kennedy Jr. in December 2025, saying he "has turned his back on science, on public health, and on the American people—spreading conspiracies and lies, driving up costs, and putting lives at risk."